tylerdr/sprinter-website/src/pages/about/index.md

   widthOptions: is-6
 why:
   content1: >-
+    Like many successful companies, we believe maintaining a stellar Why is just as important as the work we do.
+By centering our business around our core beliefs, we are able to focus attention towards your company's specific needs.
 Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
 Sprinter is the first of its kind, serving as the missing link between the recipient of the software and its developers.
 Our unique set of expertise offers your business three benefits through the power of one.
 We deliver you more time, money, and freedom through implementing effective modern technology into your current workflow.
 Through taking the time to study how your business operates, we are able to recommend only the best software solutions that help meet your current needs.
   content2: >-
+    We are an up & coming tech service that offers businesses a refreshing perspective in decluttering their systems through automation.
+Sprinter specializes in technology consulting, process improvement, and personalized software development.
+The power of modern technology is not limited to only big name corporations and well-known brands, it is for the little guy as well.
+We recognize that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.
+By consulting first, and creating second, we offer only the most appropriate tech solution.
 Our mission is to design software that allows employees to focus their time on the important tasks.
 This is achieved through strategically minimizing busy work with advanced and available technology that helps cuts out the clutter.
   header: Why We Do It
   tagline: >-
     We do it because we believe technology is the key to unlocking human